NautilusTrader

 max_requests_per_secondNoneOverride rate limit (default 5 req/s); for higher tier accounts.

-use_spot_position_reportsFalseReport wallet balances as positions (see below).
+use_spot_position_reportsFalseReport wallet balances as positions; cash mode only.

-spot_positions_quote_currency"USDT"Quote currency filter for spot position reports.
+spot_positions_quote_currency"USDT"Quote currency filter for spot wallet position reports.

 Demo environment setup